cylc/cylc-flow/doc/src/suite-config.rst

 .. note::

-    The above example gives emphasis that *the environment is read on the suite host at the time the suite configuration is parsed* - it is not, for instance, read at task run time on the task host.
-This also pertains to some of the above-listed suite context.
+    The example above emphasizes that *the environment - including the suite context variables - is read on the suite host when the suite configuration is parsed*, not at task run time on job hosts.

 .. _CustomJinja2Filters: